kgeidel/msds442/README.md

 </div>
 <hr>

-#### Assignment 1: Financial Planning Agent
+#### Development environment

-To replicate the experiment run the following commands (note: these are form Linux/Unix based systems.
+To replicate the experiments, assignments and projects run the following commands (note: these are form Linux/Unix based systems.
 Please adapt these commands for use with Windows if needed.)

 ```shell
 # Clone and enter the repo